pkourany/MFRC522_RFID_Library/README.md

 RFID
 ====

+Update for Libraries 2.0 by Paul Kourany, Jan 2017 - v1.0.3
 Adapted for Spark Core by Paul Kourany, May 2014

 v0.1.2 - SOS bug fixed, now compatible with all Particle devices